-- Each 4-H member needs to turn in a record sheet and worksheet to complete the Dog Obedience project for the year.
+- Each 4-H member needs to turn in a record sheet & successfully complete (3 activities) to complete the Dog Obedience project for the year.

 - Answers to the quiz are found in the Dog Resource Manual (Ohio State).
-One resource manual is provided per family the first year a family member takes the Beef Project.
+One resource manual is provided per family the first year a family member takes the Dog Project.

 - If you exhibit an animal poster project you need to complete the General 4-H Record Sheet and turn it in at judging check-in in order to have your poster judged.
 This is required even if you plan to exhibit an animal in that project at the county fair.